 - 1/4 cup olive oil

-- 1 large bunch cilantro, bottom of stems removed chopped
+- 1 large bunch cilantro, bottom of stems removed and chopped

-- 2 Cubanelle peppers (also known as Italian frying peppers)
+- 2 Cubanelle peppers (also known as Italian frying peppers), stems and seeds removed

 - 2 tablespoons ground cumin